McGill-ECSE321-Winter2022/project-group-group-05/GroceryStore-Frontend/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at 127.0.0.1:8087
 npm run dev

 # build for production with minification
 npm run build

+# format code in ./src with Prettier
+npm run format

 # build for production and view the bundle analyzer report
 npm run build --report